 Project Name Description Approval Date Categories Status Recreation Center/Wellness Committee - Fitness Station Project Installation of a fitness station at the recreation center.
 05/06/2017 Recreation Complete Library Exterior Restoration Project Ph.
 4 Phase 4 restoration of the library.
 The South facade will be cleaned, repointed and the terra cotta will be reglazed.
 05/06/2017 Historic Complete Historical Commission - Academy Building - Doorway Restoration &Handicap Access Project This project will restore the main entrance (south side) to the building and provide a new handicap accessible ramp and entrance on the north side of the building.
 05/06/2017 Historic Complete Stratford Capital Group - Oxford School Residences The CPC funds are to be used as the local commitment match for the Low Income Tax Credit program for the Oxford Residences which is a proposed friendly 40B application to redevelop the former Oxford School into 63 affordable units.
 05/06/2017 Housing Complete Town Hall Restoration Study The project will evaluate the areas of Town Hall that have not been preserved including but not limited to Center Street entry floor tile, the slate roof, continued brick wall restoration and replication of lighting.
 In addition a review of the buildings mechanical, electrical and plumbing systems will be conducted.
 05/06/2017 Historic Complete BPW-Branch Brook Land Protection Project Protection of 164 Acres of land within the public drinking water supply.
-The project will conserve 2,900-feet of Branch Brook.
+The project will conserve 2,900- feet of Branch Brook.
 This is a joint project with the Towns of Marion and Mattapoisett and the Buzzards Bay Coalition (BBC).
-The Town of Marion will own the Open Space Complete Stratford Capital Group - Oxford School Residences and new construction in the rear of the historic Housing Complete Town Hall - handicap door openers This project is a continuation of the Town Hall overall accessibility project.
+The Town of Marion will own the land and the Towns of Fairhaven and Mattapoisett and BBC will hold a CR.
+Mattapoisett Parcel: Map 25/ Lot 4.
+Rochester Parcels: Map1/ Lots 7 and 8 plus Map 3/ Lots 3 and 5A 05/06/2017 Open Space Complete Stratford Capital Group - Oxford School Residences For the adaptive reuse of the historic Oxford School and new construction in the rear of the historic structure to create 63 dwelling units for seniors.
+05/05/2018 Housing Complete Town Hall - handicap door openers This project is a continuation of the Town Hall overall accessibility project.
 This phase will add 4 automated door openers, to improve accessibility to the elevator and the offices of the Selectmen/Town Administrator, Veterans, Assessors and Building Departments.
 05/05/2018 Historic Complete Wellness Committee - Bike Path Fitness Units The Wellness Committee will use this funding to install 2 single station outdoor fitness units along the bike path, one at the 1/2 mile mark of the bike path, the other at the 2 1/2 mile mark.
 This builds upon the previously funded multi-station outdoor fitness station already installed at mile 1 1/2.
 05/05/2018 Recreation Complete